jadonk/beagleconnect/.github/ISSUE_TEMPLATE/issue.md

 ---
 name: Issue
-about: Report a bug or a
+about: Report a bug or an issue
-title: "[HW/SW/Docs/Case]: [FEATURE NAME]"
+title: "[HW/SW/Docs/Case]: [ISSUE NAME]"
 labels: needs triage
 ---

+# What I'm trying to accomplish

+# What I researched

+# What I tried

+# What happened

+# What I expect to happen